-Sources for this chapter: Keith Ramsay (DAFF), Jenny Bester (previously ARC) and Prof E van Marle-Koster (University of Pretoria).
+Sources for this chapter: Keith Ramsay (Ramsay Animal Agriculture), Jenny Bester and Prof E van Marle-Koster (University of Pretoria).
 Our grateful thanks to Prof E van Marle-Koster (University of Pretoria) for her reading through the draft chapter and supplementing it with additional material.